keeganpaleshi/RMTest/README.md

 Set ``allow_negative_baseline`` to ``true`` in the top-level configuration (or pass ``--allow-negative-baseline``) to allow small negative baseline-corrected activities.
-The analysis still clips the values to a floor of ``-5`` Bq to avoid unphysical results when statistical fluctuations overshoot.
-With the default ``false`` setting any negative value is clipped to zero instead.
+When this option is enabled the analysis accepts negative results down to ``-1.0`` Bq and clips any more extreme excursions back to that floor so that clearly unphysical values are not reported.
+The default ``false`` setting continues to clip all negative values to zero.

 ### Baseline Noise Cut